Asymptotic Analysis via Stochastic Differential Equations of Gradient Descent Algorithms in Statistical and Computational Paradigms: Stochastic gradient descent via stochastic differential equations for stochastic optimization

-Note that stochastic gradient descent is designed for the pure computational purpose, and there is no corresponding objective function nor analog of minimizer $\hat{\theta}_n$ for the stochastic gradient descent algorithm, as mini-batches (and their corresponding gradient estimators) change at each iteration.
+Note that stochastic gradient descent is designed for the pure computational purpose, and there is no corresponding objective function nor analog of minimizer $\hat{\theta}_n$ for the stochastic gradient descent algorithm, as mini-batches (and their corresponding gradient estimators) change along iterations.
 It is not clear whether we have known statistical estimation methods corresponding to the limits of $x^m_\delta(t)$ and $X^m_\delta(t)$ as $t \rightarrow \infty$.
 Below we provide an explicit illustration of the point through Example 1 considered in Sections \ref{section-2-5} and \ref{section-accelerate}.

 \textbf{Example 1}(continue).
 First we evaluate